MohitGoel92/Predicting-Customer-Purchases/README.md

 - Based on the assumption that features have the same statistical relevance

-The diagram below shows the Naive Bayes being trainined on the training set.
+The diagram below shows the Naive Bayes being trained on the training set.

 <img src = 'Screen26.png' width='700'>